Northern Michigan

-There were more than 150 past and present lighthouses around Michigan's Great Lakes coasts, including several in Northern Michigan.
-They serve as functioning warnings to mariners, but are also integral to the region's culture and history.
-See the list of Michigan lighthouses for more information on individual lighthouses.

-Festivals

-A number of annual festivals occur in Northern Michigan, including:

 History

 Pre-colonial era: itinerant Native American tribes

-For thousands of years before the French and English set up colonies in the region, Northern Michigan was seasonally inhabited by itinerant Native American cultures and succeeding tribes.
+For thousands of years before the French and English set up colonies in the region, Northern Michigan was inhabited by Native American cultures and succeeding tribes.
 Northern Michigan was the southern extent of the area scholars believed occupied by prehistoric inhabitants known as the Laurel complex.
 They were part of the Hopewell Indian exchange system, which is named after a prehistoric tribe that existed in the Great Lakes region.

 According to Menominee tradition, this tribe's original homeland was farther north, near present-day Sault Ste.
 Marie and Michilimackinac.
-At some period before European contact (probably around 1400), they were forced southwest to the Menominee River by arrival of the Ojibwe and Potawatomi from the east.
+At some period before European contact (probably around 1600), they were forced southwest to the Menominee River by arrival of the Ojibwe, Odawa, and Potawatomi from the east.
 Odawa history written by Andrew Blackbird records that Emmet County was thickly populated by a race of Indians that they called the Mush-co-desh, which means "the prairie tribe".
 The Mush-co-desh had an agrarian society and were said to have "shaped the land by making the woodland into prairie as they abandoned their old worn out gardens which formed grassy plains".
 Ottawa tradition claims that they slaughtered from forty to fifty thousand Mush-co-desh and drove the rest from the land after the Mush-co-desh insulted an Ottawa war party.
+Previous to the Mush-co-desh, the areas surrounding the Straits of Mackinac, was home to the Michinemackinawgo.
+Originally known as the Mishiiken Tribe, their summer land was Mackinac Island and their surrounding lands were referred to as Mishiiken-imakinakom.
+These lands included wintering grounds in the hills on the south side of Little Traverse Bay.
+The Mishiiken were a race of natives of small stature that were nearly wiped out by the Iroquois in the 1640s during the Beaver Wars.
+The remnants of this race were taken in by the Ojibwe and still exist today amongst the Mackinac Bands of Chippewa and Ottawa Indians.

-In the historic period, the Anishinaabe/Algonquian-speaking peoples known as the Ojibwa, Potawatomi and Odawa, formed a loose confederation which they called the Council of Three Fires.
-They inhabited areas surrounding the straits in the upper and lower peninsulas of Michigan as well as in Canada along Lake Huron.
+In the historic period, the Anishinaabe/Algonquian-speaking peoples known as the Ojibwe, Odawa and Potawatomi, formed a loose confederation which they called the Council of Three Fires.
+They inhabited areas surrounding the Straits of Mackinac, the upper and lower peninsulas of Michigan, and the northern islands and shoreline of Canada along Lake Huron.